Melissa Swartz | No Jitter | August 19, 2020

 - Home internet for remote workers (if company-paid)

-Other charges.
 Significant charges for DID numbers, 911 services, taxes, fees, and surcharges usually aren’t included in vendor quotes.
 These can add up to 20 to 35 percent of your overall monthly cost.
 The best way to get an accurate number for these costs is to see an actual bill from the service provider.
 It isn’t always easy, so be prepared to press them on this.

 - Cost of training your support staff